Walk East London’s Hidden Stories

 Uncover the hidden stories of East London on foot with Discovering Britain's inspired walking trails.

-Ahead of Old Spitalfields Market’s participation in the Brick Lane & Friends trail event on September 30th, we invited Discovering Britain, a walking project created by the Royal Geographical Society (with IBG), to share six of their best alternative self-guided walks, allowing you to explore our vibrant neighborhood on foot all year round.
+We invited Discovering Britain, a walking project created by the Royal Geographical Society (with IBG), to share six of their best alternative self-guided walks, allowing you to explore our vibrant neighbuorhood on foot all year round.

 Old Spitalfields Market sits at the heart of the East End, a place of fables, folklore and fascinating heritage.
 Geographically and culturally apart from the rest of the capital, the East End can be peeled like an onion to reveal its layers of history and geography.
 Discovering Britain have created a series of interactive, self-led walks to explore the area’s hidden stories…